THE PRINCE ALFRED HOTEL

 The Prince Alfred hotel was built in 1842 by Mr D Bergin.
 It was a two-storey timber hotel surrounded by 40 acres of Cotton Fields.
 The original cold room still stands today, dating back to 1842.
 Up for sale in 1866 the Booval Hotel was a hardwood timber building and contained 7 rooms with a detached kitchen a piggery and garden, store-room, dairy, five stables, stockyard and milking bail.

 In 1961, the Historic Prince Alfred Hotel was destroyed by fire.
 It was rebuilt and opened in 1963.
 In 1987, the Johnson Family purchased the hotel from Carlton and have remained passionately independent ever since.

-Plantations Restaurant has also undergone a renovation recently and features Moroccan inspired furniture and colours.
-An exciting and elegant atmosphere for casual dining.
+Plantations Restaurant continues to offer a casual dining experience with a focus on good quality local produce.
 Our Australian award winning Harry Browns continues to provide customers with low prices every day and exceptional service.

 We look forward to seeing you soon at The Prince Alfred Hotel.